SDTools-support/support/sdttoc/sdttoc.md

 # Welcome to SDT

 (sdt-base-toc)=
-## SDT 7.6: base and standard modules
+## SDT 7.6: SDT-Base and standard modules

 The following products are included by default in all SDT distribution.